-Longevity has become an important measure of well-being in society today, and nowhere is that measure being exceeded than in the developed world.
-Thanks to advances in modern medicine and extended periods of peace and prosperity humans are living longer than they ever have in history.
+Longevity has become an important measure of well-being in today’s society.
+Nowhere is this measure being exceeded more than in the developed world.
+Humans are living longer than ever in history thanks to advances in modern medicine and extended periods of peace and prosperity.

-This is a remarkable marker of human achievement and progress.
-But it’s an achievement that mostly looks good in a chart or graph.
-If you’ve ever cared for an aging parent you will know that the reality of old age is not so pretty.
-Unless you’ve been fortunate enough to have won the genetic and state lotteries, the physiological and financial strains that invariably come with old age can be daunting.
-Getting old is inevitable for all, and for most it will suck.
-But it doesn’t have to.
+This is a remarkable marker of human achievement and progress, but it mainly appears good on a chart or graph.
+If you have ever taken care of an elderly parent, you know that the truth of aging is not pretty.
+Unless you have been fortunate enough to win both the genetic and state lotteries, the physical and financial stresses that inevitably accompany old age can be daunting.
+Growing old is unavoidable for everyone, and for most people, it will be unpleasant.
+However, it does not have to be.

 If you don’t want to end up a despondent curmudgeon, here are six qualities* one can aspire to to make the best of old age.